oracle-livelabs/converged/obaas/explore-platform/explore-platform.md

 ## Task 7: Explore Grafana

-Grafana provides an easy way to access the merics collected in the backend and to view them in dashboards.
+Grafana provides an easy way to access the metrics collected in the backend and to view them in dashboards.
 It can be used to monitor performance, as well as to identify and analyze problems and to create alerts.

 1. Explore the pre-installed Spring Boot Dashboard